Norco (video game): Reception

 The game received positive reviews from critics.
-According to review aggregator Metacritic, the game received "generally favorable reviews".
+On review aggregator Metacritic, the game has a weighted average score of 89 out of 100, indicating "generally favorable reviews".

 The game's art received praise.
 Kyle LeClair wrote that the art was "impressive" especially the "variety of detail".
 Noelle Warner, in an article published by Destructoid, wrote that the game's "visuals [were] often gorgeous" and noted that they could look "ugly and grotesque" in a way that helped convey the game's message.
 Warner further wrote that the "risks" the game took with its art "worked in its favor".

 As with the game's art, critics emphasized the quality of NORCO's writing.
 Writing for The Gamer, Khee Hoon Chan referred to the writing as "impeccable" and "accentuat[ed]" by sudden turns in the narrative.
 In a review for Kotaku, John Walker echoed this sentiment, praising the writing as the portion of the game that "shines the brightest...embracing that magical realism theme, often poetic, yet stark and pessimistic".

 Critics have compared Norco to Disco Elysium, a role-playing video game, and Kentucky Route Zero, a point-and-click adventure game.
 Chris Tapsell, in a review written for Eurogamer criticized Norco as "overwritten, in places, in the same way Kentucky Route Zero or Disco Elysium could be".
 Writing for Vice, Cameron Kunzelman praised the game as having also achieved the "great accomplishment" of Kentucky Route Zero and Disco Elysium: their creation of "lived-in worlds where people tried to make do".

 Yuts views comparisons to between Norco and Kentucky Route Zero as fair, but has said that he sees Norco "as very different mechanically, thematically".
 Alexis Ong, writing for PC Gamer, grouped Norco, Kentucky Route Zero, and Night in the Woods in a "small but vital group of hyperlocal narrative-driven point-and-click games" which emphasize economic concerns.
 Ong faulted critics and players for hastily comparing the games and failing to "[cultivate] better ways to talk about this sub-genre".

 Awards

 Norco won the inaugural Tribeca Games Award at the 2021 Tribeca Film Festival.
+At the A MAZE.
+Festival 2022, Norco won the Long Form Award.
 Polygon and The New Yorker included Norco on their lists of the best games of 2022.